sobolevn/dotfiles/README.md

 2. `cd` into `dotfiles/` folder
 3. Run `install` script

-### Setting up SublimeText

-You will need to do some extra steps with `sublime`:
-1. Open an editor
-2. Run this command in "Command Palette": `Package Control: Satisfy Dependencies`
-3. Restart `sublime`

-You are all set!

 ## CLI

 I am using `zsh` with `oh-my-zsh` as a main shell.
 I also have a lot of tools to make my working experience better.
 Here are some good articles I wrote about my environment:

 - ["Instant +100% command line productivity boost"](https://dev.to/sobolevn/instant-100-command-line-productivity-boost)
 - ["Using better CLIs"](https://dev.to/sobolevn/using-better-clis-6o8)